sahilrajput2223/Get-Your-Designer/README.md

 This app is nearly complete.
 It is only missing one thing… real data!

-* creating new venues, artists, and creating new shows.
-* searching for venues and artists.
-* learning more about a specific artist or venue.

 ### Tech Stack

 Our tech stack will include: